Tofame/TimePlan/README.md

 - Intellij's maven can generate .jar with 'package' option
 - Otherwise the ``compile.bat``, uses spring boot command that also generates .jar
 - Afterward using ``run.bat`` runs that .jar and that's all.
+- The sites you can access when its running: /adminpanel.html, /login.html, /timetable.html (redirected to it from login)
 ---